qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

 Beyond these enhancements, [Qdrant v1.8.0](https://github.com/qdrant/qdrant/releases/tag/v1.8.0) adds and improves on several smaller features:

 1. **Order points by payload:** In addition to searching for semantic results, you might want to retrieve results by specific metadata (such as price).
 You can now use Scroll API to [order points by payload key](/documentation/concepts/points/#order-points-by-payload-key).
 2. **Datetime support:** We have implemented [datetime support for the payload index](https://qdrant.tech/documentation/concepts/filtering/#datetime-range).
-Prior to this, if you wanted to search for a specific datetime range, Qdrant had to convert dates to UNIX timestamps. ([PR#3320](https://github.com/qdrant/qdrant/issues/3320))
+Prior to this, if you wanted to search for a specific datetime range, you would have had to convert dates to UNIX timestamps. ([PR#3320](https://github.com/qdrant/qdrant/issues/3320))
 3. **Check collection existence:** You can check whether a collection exists via the `/exists` endpoint to the `/collections/{collection_name}`.
 You will get a true/false response. ([PR#3472](https://github.com/qdrant/qdrant/pull/3472)).
 4. **Find points** whose payloads match more than the minimal amount of conditions.
 We included the `min_should` match feature for a condition to be `true` ([PR#3331](https://github.com/qdrant/qdrant/pull/3466/)).
 5. **Modify nested fields:** We have improved the `set_payload` API, adding the ability to update nested fields ([PR#3548](https://github.com/qdrant/qdrant/pull/3548)).